octimot/StoryToolkitAI/README.md

 For more details regarding features, go here.

-_The app is in this stage very raw and not polished at all, but we use it daily in our editing room.
+_The app is in this stage raw and not polished at all, but we use it daily in our editing room.
 It's for free not only out of sheer generosity, but also because we'd like to change how people approach editing by using AI._

 Ideally, it should evolve by incorporating other machine learning models such as CLIP and GPT-3 to assist editors in